Jurupa Oak

 The Jurupa Oak, or Hurungna Oak, is a clonal colony of Quercus palmeri (Palmer's oak) trees in the Jurupa Mountains in Crestmore Heights, Riverside County, California.
 The colony has survived an estimated 13,000 years through clonal reproduction, making it one of the world's oldest living trees.
-The oak was discovered by botanist Mitch Provance in the 1990s and at the time he recognized it as disjunct for the species and likely an “ancient” clonal stand.
+The oak was discovered by botanist Mitch Provance in the 1990s and at the time he recognized it as disjunct for the species and likely an "ancient" clonal stand.

 The colony only grows after wildfires, when its burned branches sprout new shoots.
 It is the only one of its species in the surrounding area, which is a much drier climate and lower altitude than that in which Palmer's oaks typically grow.
-The oak has roughly 70 clusters of stems in a thicket which measures 25x8 metres in area and one metre in height.
+The oak has roughly 70 clusters of stems in a thicket which measures 25×8 meters in area and one meter in height.

 The colony is located within a mile of 34.033°N 117.391°W at an elevation of approximately 1312 ft on a relatively steep north-facing slope.

+On September 5, 2024, the city council of Jurupa Valley, California, approved in a 3-2 vote a plan to build a mixed development on 1.4 sqmi that includes 1,700 homes and a light industrial park, within 550 ft of the Jurupa Oak.